OleksandrGnatiuk/clean_folder_script/clean_folder/README.md

 ## Clean-folder script package.

-This script can sort all files in folder.
-It sorts all files according to file's extensions.
-Files with Cyrillic name will be renamed to Latin name.
-All files will be replaced to folders: "document", "music", "video", "images", "archives", "other", etc.
+<p> This script can sort all files in folder.
+It sorts all files according to file's extensions. <br>
+Files with Cyrillic name will be renamed to Latin name. <br> All files will be replaced to folders: "document", "music", "video", "images", "archives", "other", etc.
-You can change the list of these folders and set your own rules of sorting files.
+You can change the list of these folders and set your own rules of sorting files.</p>

 ## Installation

 Download package, unpack it and use next command to install it from unpacked folder:

+>
 > `pip install -e .`
+>

 ## How to use clean-folder script?
-> You have to run from the command line: `clean-folder <path to folder you want to clean>`
+You have to run from the command line: <br>
+> `clean-folder <path to folder you want to clean>`

 - [x] if this folder is not exists, you'll see a message in console.
 - [x] The script sorts files according to file's extensions.